OlegNyus/registration-form/README.md

 - API keys are stored outside the repository in `~/.api_keys/claude_keys.json`
 - Never commit API keys or sensitive information to the repository
 - The `.gitignore` file is configured to exclude sensitive files

+I want to add a new page to my website called "Testing Resources" that displays a grid of cards.
+Each card should have an image, title, brief description, and a link button.
+The page should be responsive and match the style of my existing website.
+Please help me implement this step by step.
+Style must be the same as all other pages.
+Create all logos with their official branding

+Analyze this component and generate comprehensive user story that capture all the functionality, including edge cases and error scenarios.
+Do not include any code there

+Create a comprehensive test plan for the user story, including objectives, scope, approach, resources needed, and a testing schedule.
+Include sections for all relevant testing types

+Based on the test plan and user story for the "Testing Resources" page, generate detailed test cases covering happy paths, boundary conditions, and error scenarios.
+Include preconditions, steps, expected results, and postconditions for each test case

+Now I need to automate all test cases using Cypress framework.
+Create comprehensive scripts for test cases.
+Include proper selectors, assertions, and follow best practices for reliable test automation.
+Make sure to guide me step-by-step how to make it runnable

+Create comprehensive Jest unit tests for this React component, including tests for all functions, edge cases, and proper mocking of dependencies